-Carla Swan BABCP (Acc), CBT.
-PG DipM, CBT Dip, Couples Counsling PG Dip
+Carla Swan BABCP (Acc), NCS (Acc), CBT.
+PG DipM, Couples Counselling PG Dip

 Through life we all can have periods of personal challenge.
 When facing times of crisis or on-going negative feelings and behaviours, the support of a professional counsellor and therapist can make all the difference to show that there can be a light at the end of the tunnel.